adrianbj/ProcessPageFieldSelectCreator/README.md

 To use, run Page Field Select Creator from the Setup Menu

 1. Enter a Field Title, eg: Room Types
-2. Choose the parent where the page tree of options will be created, eg a hidden "Categories" parent page
-3. Select a "Deference in API as" option depending on your needs
-4. Select Options - These will become the child pages that will populate the page field select options.
+2. Select Options - These will become the child pages that will populate the page field select options.
 There are two different options.

     Option 1.
 TITLE FIELD ONLY - enter one option per line, eg: